Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Related works

 where $D$ denotes the dimension of the probability space, where $\mathbf{x} \in \mathbb{R}^D$ represents a random vector. $\sigma$ is the bandwidth, $s>0$ is the shape parameter that controls the peakedness and the spread of the distribution, and $\boldsymbol{\Sigma}$ is a $D \times D$ symmetric positive scatter matrix. $\Gamma(D / 2s)=\int_0^{\infty} \mathrm{t}^{D/2s - 1} \mathrm{e}^{-\mathrm{t}} \mathrm{dt}$ denotes the Gamma function.
 The MGGD reduces to the multivariate Gaussian distribution when $s=1$, and $\boldsymbol{\Sigma}$ represents the covariance matrix.
 Additionally, when $s<1$, the distribution of the marginals becomes more peaky with heavier tails, whereas $s>1$ leads to a less peaky distribution with lighter tails \cite{MGGD}.

 Prior research has demonstrated that the GGD can adapt to changes in sharpness near the origin through the use of a flexible parameter $s$, without altering the bandwidth $\sigma$ \cite{GGD1}.
 This property makes it well-suited for handling diverse types of noise.
-Therefore, by designing an appropriate GGD, it is possible to mitigate the effects of annotation noise by accommodating the displacement of annotated locations, leading to improved robustness.
+Therefore, by designing an appropriate GGD, it is possible to mitigate the effects of annotation displacement, leading to improved robustness.